AhmedMohamedAbdelhafez851/Asp.Net-Web-Api-Project-/README.md

-# Bulding an ASP.NET Core Web API with Entity Framework Core To enable users to interact with and manipulate the data in a flexible and powerful way.
+# Building an ASP.NET Core Web API with Entity Framework Core To enable users to interact with and manipulate the data in a flexible and powerful way.

 ## •  Build Database using code first approach ( Entity Framework Core ) .